mrnebbi/craft-template-tools/README.md

 {{ content|firstTag($value,$tag,$attr) }}
 ```

 Sets a value for a specified attribute to the first tag of a type specified by you.
-E.g.
 ```
 {{ content|firstTag('lead','h2','data-heading') }}
 ```